 We are a smaller reporting company as defined by Rule 12b-2 of the Exchange Act and are not required to provide the information otherwise required under this item.
-As of June 30, 2023 September 30, 2023, we had \$136.0 million \$126.0 million of cash, cash equivalents, and short-term investments in a variety of securities, including corporate notes and bonds, commercial paper, money market funds and U.S. government and agency securities.
+As of September 30, 2023 March 31, 2024, we had \$126.0 million \$107.9 million of cash and cash equivalents, and short-term investments in a variety of securities, including corporate notes and bonds, commercial paper, money market funds and U.S. government and agency securities.
 Our cash, cash equivalents and short-term investments are held for working capital purposes.
 We do not enter into investments for trading or speculative purposes.
-Due to the short-term nature of these investments, we believe there will be no associated material exposure to interest rate risk.
+Due to the short-term nature of these investments, we believe there will be no associated material exposure to interest rate risk. equivalents.